 Kermi x-well residental ventilation - laid in the suspended ceiling

-Integration in a suspended ceiling as a decentralised ventilation system is possible if there is enough ceiling height available in the living space.
+Integration in a suspended ceiling as a central ventilation system is possible if there is enough ceiling height available in the living space.
 A compact ventilation unit like the Kermi x-well F170 is particularly suitable for this due to its flat design.
 However, it does not have to be integrated in the ceiling, but can also be mounted vertically, e.g. hidden in kitchen or bathroom cabinets.

 As an alternative, if for example the ceiling is not high enough, then your ventilation system can also be integrated in the floor structure.
 With this solution, ventilation ducts are installed in the insulation level which allows central living room ventilation.